 This conflict is reflected in a number of recent debates about perceptual experience.
 One is the debate about whether experience has nonconceptual content.
-Defenders of nonconceptual content argue that the content of perceptual experience differs from the content of propositional attitudes (paradigmatically belief) in not being composed of concepts.
+Defenders of nonconceptual content argue that the content of perceptual experience differs from the content of propositional attitudes (paradigmatically beliefs) in not being composed of concepts.
 A common route to this view goes via the claim that we can have perceptions with determinate representational or intentional content without having corresponding conceptual capacities.
-This claim goes against the Kantian view that conceptual capacities are essential for perception that is intentionally directed towards objects, as opposed to mere sensations caused by them.
+This claim goes against the Kantian view that conceptual capacities are essential for perception that is intentionally directed toward objects, as opposed to mere sensations caused by them.
 Another debate, more prominent in recent years, is about whether experience has representational content at all.
-Defenders of naïve realism and related views hold that perceptual experience should be understood as relating us immediately to worldly objects and properties, as opposed to being analysed in terms of representational content or, a fortiori conceptual, content.
+Defenders of naïve realism and related views hold that perceptual experience should be understood as relating us immediately to worldly objects and properties, as opposed to being analyzed in terms of representational content or, a fortiori, conceptual content.
 Many proponents of this approach, like defenders of nonconceptual content, appear to be motivated by the second picture of perceptual experience.
 The idea that perception consists in a direct relation to the world allows us to understand the conceptual work of generalizing and making judgments as additional to, rather than informing, perceptual experience, and this is seen as doing better justice than representationalist views to the proper function of perception as distinct from judgment.
 Defenders of nonconceptual content and deniers of representational content are alike in opposing conceptualism about perceptual content; I will label them "anti-conceptualists."

 What are the motivations for conceptualism?
-For Kant himself, one possible motivation was that it made it possible to show how apparently a priori concepts like cause and substance can have application to objects presented in experience.
+For Kant himself, one likely motivation was that it made it possible to show how apparently a priori concepts like cause and substance can have application to objects presented in experience.
 If, as on the conceptualist view, perceptual experience involves intellectual activity, then it can be argued that the applicability of the pure concepts derives from their status as a priori rules for that activity.
 But, even leaving aside the project of showing the objective validity of the pure categories, the view of experience summarized in Kant's slogan that "intuitions without concepts are blind" has seemed to many philosophers to be attractive in its own right.
-Philosophers with Kantian sympathies, such as Strawson and Sellars, have found independently appealing Kant's idea that our perceptual experience is in part due to the workings of imagination, and that, as a result, it is "infused" or "informed" by empirical concepts.3 Relatedly, many philosophers have found attractive the idea that "all seeing is seeing as."4 A further motivation, emphasized by John McDowell, is the idea that experience must be capable of rationalizing judgment, where "rationalize" is understood in an internalist way.
-If experience lacks conceptual content, according to McDowell, it it is not possible for a subject's having a certain experience to make rational her going on to form a belief based on that
+Philosophers with Kantian sympathies, such as P. F. Strawson and Wilfrid Sellars, have found independently appealing Kant's idea that our perceptual experience is in part due to the workings of imagination, and that, as a result, it is "infused" or "informed" by empirical concepts (see, e.g., Strawson 1970; Sellars 1978).
+Relatedly, many philosophers have found attractive the idea that "all seeing is seeing as."3 A further motivation, emphasized by John McDowell, is the idea that experience must be capable of rationalizing judgment, where "rationalize" is understood in an internalist way.
+If experience lacks conceptual content, according to McDowell (1994, see especially Lectures I and II), it is not possible for a subject's having a certain experience to make rational her going on to form a belief based on that experience, and that in turn undermines the idea that our beliefs can have content.